MidNite Sleep Aid Review (Previous Version)

-MidNite isn’t a prescription sleep aid, and like many over the counter sleep aids in the United States, it’s sold as a dietary supplement.
+MidNite isn’t a prescription sleep aid, and like many over the counter sleep aids in the United States, it’s sold and regulated as a supplement.

 I’ve previously had good results from other sleep aids that combine melatonin with plant ingredients, such as ZzzQuil Pure Zzzs and Vitafusion SleepWell.

-The short summary is that I slept fairly well during the week I took MidNite.
-I did have some vivid dreams though, which often seems to happen when I take melatonin.
-I had no other side effects that I could tell, and no morning grogginess.
+The short summary is that I feel like I slept fairly well during the week I took MidNite.
+I did have some vivid dreams though, which has happened before when I’ve taken melatonin.
+I had no other side effects that I could tell, such as morning grogginess.

 My main criticism is the sugar content of the gummies.
 I already have enough sugar in my diet without adding 2 mg more just before bed.
-And my personal view is that it would be better not to make sleep aids that might appeal to the sweet tooth of young children.
+And I do wonder about the risks associated with making sleep aids that might appeal to the sweet tooth of young children.

 My experience